I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_registration_state.md

 CDMA 1xRTT providers must be set to WWAN_CDMA_DEFAULT_PROVIDER_ID if the provider ID is not
      available.

-### -field ProviderName
+            `ProviderName`

             A NULL-terminated string that represents the network provider's name.
-This member is limited to,
-     at most, WWAN_PROVIDERNAME_LEN characters.
+This member is limited to, at most, WWAN_PROVIDERNAME_LEN characters.